ghostkcleung/lfs-automate/md/intro_11_1.md

 ## Requirements
 The script uses up to 6GB RAM disk to build that is mount as tmpfs.
 So it will use the swap cache if the memory is not enough and the processing will be slowed down.

 Run the version-check.sh for the requirment. ( See chapter 2.2 )

 https://www.linuxfromscratch.org/lfs/view/11.1/chapter02/hostreqs.html
 ## Start to build
+See the 'settings.sh' file.
+Usually you can keep it unchange.

 Run the following command to start:
 ``` bash